-On the rare occasion where the opportunity presents itself, lions will scavenge by chasing other predators away from their kill.
+On the rare occasion where the opportunity presents itself, lions will scavenge by chasing other predators like leopards, cheetahs and hyenas away from their kill.

 An adult lioness eats about 5 kg of meat every day while the male lion requires around 7 kg of meat per day.
 Lions tend to gorge themselves and could eat around 30 kg of meat in one session - sometimes with little breaks.